douglaswaugh/blog-posts/duplication-and-abstraction.md

 }
 ```

 One thing we could have done is to extract the `System.out.println` and the `String.format` together.
 They are used together in each case we have seen so far, so perhaps they belong together?
-If we did so, we might end up with something like the following.
+If we did so we might end up with something like the following:

 ```java
 public class ConsoleDisplay {